 The Irish Association of Social Workers is the national professional body for social workers in the Republic of Ireland.
-It was founded in 1971 and has a membership of almost 1,300 social workers.
+It was founded in 1971 and has a membership of more than 1,500 social workers.
 The IASW is an active member of the International Federation of Social Workers, which represents professional social work associations from over 55 different countries with more than 350,000 social workers in all parts of the world.

 The Objectives of the Association are:

 You can download our 2022 - 2024 Strategic Plan here